alewman/rom-farmer/QUICKSTART.md

 - Check the documentation in `README.md` and `DEVELOPMENT.md`
 - Review test files in `tests/` for usage examples
-- Examine the bash implementation in `/data/emu/rom-groomer/`
+- Examine the bash implementation in `/data/emu/rom-farmer/`

 ## Contributing

-ROM Groomer Python is designed to be extensible:
+ROM Farmer Python is designed to be extensible:

 1. **Add a parser**: Extend `BaseParser` for new naming conventions
 2. **Add an organizer**: Extend `BaseOrganizer` for new organization strategies